Top Takeaways From This Post

 You can set aside a small % of whatever you earn towards your emergency funds.
 It’s easy to set automated monthly payments with most bank accounts.

-Many of us think of insurances as necessary evils.
+Many of us think of insurance as a necessary evil.
 However, for self-employed people, they are necessary to ensure a smooth day-to-day existence.

 No matter how hard you work, as a freelancer, you cannot count on a steady monthly income.
 That’s why it is so important for your mental and financial well-being to have a backup plan.

 Especially if you live in a foreign country (where you will not automatically qualify for any state benefits).
 As a responsible freelancer in Germany, get proactive and protect yourself from any shitstorm caused by unforeseen events.

 So these are my tips for surviving potential financial disasters in Germany (or anywhere really!).
 Do you have any other insurances for freelancers in Germany besides the mandatory health insurance?
 Did I miss anything essential here?
 Please let us know your experiences in the comments below.